Oziomajnr/Ozioma-Personal-Website/blog/_posts/2024-07-17-property-based-testing-in-python.markdown

     assert sort_list([-1, -100, 15, -19, 0, 0]) == [-100, -19, -1, 0, 0, 15]

 ```
-While this approach verifies that the function works for specific cases, it has the limitation of limited coverage and scalability mentioned earlier:
+While this approach verifies that the function works for specific cases, it has the limitation of limited coverage (we only have a fixed number of test cases) and scalability mentioned earlier:

-To improve our example-based tests, we can define a property that the output from our function should always satisfy: *the list should be sorted.*
+To improve our example-based tests, we can define a property that the output from our function should always satisfy, that is, *the list should be sorted.*

 To achieve this, we have created a function to check if a list is sorted.